Vacancy

 - Abandoned

-You smell it before the road gives it up: salt, hot pine, and the particular dust of concrete that’s been baking for twenty summers with nobody to sweep it.
-Then the trees open and there it is — a whole resort built in terraces down the slope to the Adriatic, every level a row of identical rooms, every room a perfect rectangle of sea where the glass used to be.
+I found this one by accident.
+I was exploring Montenegro with no fixed plan — the way the best trips go — when the trees opened on the coast road and there it was: a whole resort built in terraces down the slope to the Adriatic, huge, far bigger than it has any right to be, every level a row of identical rooms and every room a perfect rectangle of sea where the glass used to be.

 It was somebody’s idea of paradise once.
-You can feel the optimism in the plan: hundreds of beds stacked toward the water, balconies cantilevered so that nobody would have to look at anything but the horizon.
-Then the money or the war or the decade turned, and it was simply switched off.
-Not demolished.
-Not finished.
-Just left, mid-holiday, like everyone walked out between breakfast and lunch and never came back.
+You can feel the optimism in the plan: hundreds of beds stacked toward the water, balconies cantilevered so nobody would have to look at anything but the horizon.
+Then the money or the decade turned and it was simply switched off — not demolished, not finished, just left, like everyone walked out between breakfast and lunch and never came back.

-I walked the colonnades on the ground floor where the columns march straight at the sea, and the light came through in slabs, and my footsteps were the only sound that wasn’t water.
-Upstairs the rooms have gone feral — flaking render, a drift of leaves, the occasional mattress fossilising in a corner — but each one still does its job.
-You stand in the doorway and the wall ahead is just gone, and there’s the whole bay, blue to the point of absurdity, framed in raw concrete.
+I walked the ground-floor colonnades where the columns march straight at the water, my footsteps the only sound that wasn’t waves.
+Upstairs the rooms have gone feral — flaking render, drifts of leaves, the odd mattress fossilising in a corner — but each one still does its job.
+You stand in a doorway, the far wall just gone, and there’s the whole bay, blue to the point of absurdity, framed in raw concrete.